 Two freely accessible online courses, LEARN and TEACH, provide a mental health literacy foundation (with downloadable best-evidence-based curriculum resources).

-One in five young people suffer from a mental illness issue and a significant portion of those inflicted are a part of the student population at many universities.
-It often presents during adolescence and, if left unrecognized and untreated, can lead to considerable negative outcomes in physical and mental health, academic and vocational achievement, interpersonal relationships and other important life domains1.
+One in five young people suffer from a mental illness issue.
+It often presents during adolescence and, if left unrecognized and untreated, can lead to considerable negative outcomes in physical and mental health, academic and vocational achievement, interpersonal relationships and other important life domains.

 The University of British Columbia is improving mental health literacy among its teacher candidates, equipping them with the knowledge and skills they need as educators.
 Read more